 Birth and delivery can be an exciting but also an anxious time for even an experienced expectant mother.
-Women's Medical Center is a top-ranked provider of birth and delivery care for women in and around Prescott and Prescott Valley, AZ, with care options tailored to meet the needs of each mother and baby to help ensure a smooth delivery process.
+Women's Medical Center is a top-ranked provider of birth and delivery care for women in and around Yavapai County, AZ, with care options tailored to meet the needs of each mother and baby to help ensure a smooth delivery process.

 Prenatal visits include basic evaluations like blood pressure and weight, as well as blood tests and urine tests to make sure both the mother and baby are healthy.
 The baby's heartbeat may also be evaluated, and the expanding belly will usually be measured.
 Additional evaluations and tests may also be recommended.
 Finally, women will learn about what to expect during the next weeks of their pregnancy as well as receive guidance about what they need to do to stay healthy.

 A high-risk pregnancy is a pregnancy where the health of the mother or baby or both is at risk due to a complication.
 Some common causes of high-risk pregnancies include:

 Women who have high-risk pregnancies will need to be monitored more frequently during pregnancy to ensure they and their babies stay healthy.